weiwenzhou/CSE320-Spring2021/README.md

 2. Call `memcpy` to copy the data in the block given by the client to the block returned by `sf_malloc`.
 Be sure to copy the entire payload area, but no more.

-3. Call `sf_free` on the block given by the client (inserting into a quick list or main freelist and coalescing if required).
+3. Call `sf_free` on the block given by the client (inserting into the freelist and coalescing if required).

 4. Return the block given to you by `sf_malloc` to the client.